 My husband and I, for example, found it to be a rough transition.
 Pre-kids, we had been pretty adventurous cooks: Thai green curry, spicy chillies, the occasional elaborate three-course meal.
 Now that we're cooking for four, including a meat-hungry 2-year-old and a spice-averse 4-year-old, we have to edit our own meal plans to consider everyone's tastes.

-Here are a few pointers we've found that help keep everyone happy and well-fed.
+Here are a few pointers that can help ensure everyone is happy and well-fed:

-If a child knows that she can simply refuse to eat, and you'll cave in and cook what she prefers, you'll find yourself struggling to get them to eat anything else.
-It can be a tough rule to follow if your child isn't eating, but I always recommend a simple division of responsibilities: the adults decide what to eat, the child decides whether to eat and how much to eat.
-If my children decide they don't like something, they can refuse it (after taking a taste), but they do so knowing that they won't be getting a substitute meal.
+If a child knows she can simply refuse to eat, and that you'll cave in and cook what she prefers, you'll find yourself struggling to get them to eat anything else.
+It can be a tough rule to follow if your child isn't eating, but I always recommend a simple division of responsibilities: The adults decide what to eat; the child decides whether to eat and how much to eat.
+If my children decide they don't like something, they can refuse it (after taking a taste), but they do so knowing they won't be getting a substitute meal.

-Having said that my children can decide whether to eat, we do have one simple rule: we try at least one bite of everything on our plates.
-This ensures that children are at least introduced to new foods and have the opportunity to make an informed decision.
+Having said that my children can decide whether to eat, we do have one simple rule: We try at least one bite of everything on our plates.
+This ensures children are at least introduced to new foods and have the opportunity to make an informed decision.

 Sometimes they surprise themselves.
 The other week, my 4-year-old, who usually doesn't like meat, took a bite of a cider-brined pork chop.
 "This is my favorite way to eat meat!" she exclaimed, before gobbling it all up.